varabyte/kobweb/README.md

 ### Transferables

-Occasionally, you may find yourself with a very large blob of data in your main application that you want to pass to a worker.
+Occasionally, you may find yourself with a very large blob of data in your main application that you want to pass to a worker (or vice versa!).
 For example, maybe your worker will be responsible for processing a potentially large, multi-megabyte image.

 Serializing a large amount of data can be expensive!
 In fact, you may find that even though your worker can run efficiently on a background thread, sending a large amount of data to it can cause your site to experience a significant